nextdns/cname-cloaking-blocklist/README.md

-# CNAME Cloaking Blocklist
+# NextDNS CNAME Cloaking Blocklist

-This list contains the list of CNAME target used by tracking companies disguising their tracker behind first party domains.
+A list of domains used by tracking companies as CNAME destination when disguising third-party trackers as first-party trackers.

-See [our article](https://medium.com/nextdns/cname-cloaking-the-dangerous-disguise-of-third-party-trackers-195205dc522a) about ths issue.
+> Read our article about this: [CNAME Cloaking, the dangerous disguise of third-party trackers](https://medium.com/nextdns/cname-cloaking-the-dangerous-disguise-of-third-party-trackers-195205dc522a).

-This list is not supposed to be used as a general blocklist, but as CNAME blocklist (applied on intermediate CNAMEs as opposed to the query name).
+**Important: For this list to work at all, the blocking logic needs to wildcard match (domain and all its multi-level subdomains) CNAMEs against the domains in this list.**

-See [our article](https://medium.com/nextdns/nextdns-added-cname-uncloaking-support-becomes-the-first-cross-platform-solution-to-the-problem-e3f437f84342) about this solution.
+> Read about how we make this list work at NextDNS: [NextDNS first to support blocking of ALL third-party trackers disguised as first-party](https://medium.com/nextdns/nextdns-added-cname-uncloaking-support-becomes-the-first-cross-platform-solution-to-the-problem-e3f437f84342).